 Emotional Support Animal Laws in PA

-DoNotPay is an online virtual lawyer that offers legal advice to users.
+DoNotPay is an online virtual lawyer that offers advice to users.
 The chatbot has assisted thousands of people to get refunds for unfairly charged parking tickets, bank fees, as well as get compensated for insurance claims and other legal issues.
-The online legal service can also guide you on how to get an emotional support animal in PA while providing legal representation for people who are not aware of their rights under the law.
+The online service can also guide you on how to get an emotional support animal in PA while providing legal representation for people who are not aware of their rights under the law.

 If you need an emotional support animal to help manage your mental health, you might have trouble finding a landlord or housing that will allow it.
 That's where DoNotPay comes in handy.
 The chatbot will help you if you're living with a disability and need help finding housing with your ESA dog.
 Additionally, it will guide you if you need to travel with your pet.